fabiocaccamo/django-extra-settings/README.md

     unregister_default=True,
 )
 ```

+By default the `"extra_settings"` app has its own admin app group.

 ### Caching
 You can customise the app caching options using `settings.CACHES["extra_settings"]` setting, otherwise the `"default"` cache will be used: